Illustrations by Joseph R. Tomelleri ©

 For lake trout and splake, the size limit information and the season information is noted in the table below.
 The daily possession limit for lake trout and splake is 5 in any combination, but no more than 3 of any one species, EXCEPT in Lake Superior, as noted in Table 4 below.

 Great Lakes - Lake Trout & Splake Regulations Management Unit, Major Ports Possession Season Size Restrictions Possession Limit Lake Superior: MI 1-3: Windigo, Ontonagon, Copper Harbor Open All Year The minimum size limit for lake trout and splake shall be 15″; the daily possession limit shall not include more than 1 lake trout 34″ or greater.
 3 MI 4-8: Big Bay, Marquette, Au Train, Munising, Grand Marais, Pendills Bay, Brimley State Park 5 Lake Huron: MH 1-2: DeTour, Cedarville, St. Ignace, Mackinaw City, Cheboygan, Rogers City, Presque Isle, Rockport, Alpena, Black R. Jan.
 1 – Sep.
 30 (lake trout and splake) The minimum size limit for lake trout and splake shall be 15″.
-3 MH 3-6: Harrisville, Tawas, Grindstone, Harbor Beach, Lexington Open All Year Lake Michigan: MM 1-3: Menominee, Escanaba, Manistique, Harbor Springs, Charlevoix Jan.
+3 MH 3-6: Harrisville, Tawas, Grindstone, Harbor Beach, Lexington Open All Year (lake trout and splake) Lake Michigan: MM 1-3: Menominee, Escanaba, Manistique, Harbor Springs, Charlevoix Jan.
 1 – Sep.
 30 (lake trout and splake) The minimum size limit for lake trout and splake shall be 15”.
-2 MM 4: Elk Rapids, Traverse City, Northport MM 5: Leland, Frankfort, Platte Bay MM 6-8: Arcadia, Manistee, Ludington, Grand Haven, Holland, New Buffalo Open all year The minimum size limit for lake trout and splake shall be 15″.
+2 MM 4: Elk Rapids, Traverse City, Northport MM 5: Leland, Frankfort, Platte Bay MM 6-8: Arcadia, Manistee, Ludington, Grand Haven, Holland, New Buffalo Open All Year (lake trout and splake) The minimum size limit for lake trout and splake shall be 15″.
 3